The latest version of the statutory guidance Working Together to Safeguard Children was published in March 2026.

 NASUWT members should contact the Union if they have particular concerns about the Working Together to Safeguard Children guidance or safeguarding issues, practices or policies in their school.

-Furthermore, if any safeguarding concerns are raised about members or members are concerned that they might be, however minor these may seem, members must contact the NASUWT immediately for further advice and information.
+Furthermore, if any safeguarding concerns are raised about members or members are concerned that they might be, however minor these may seem, members must contact NASUWT immediately for further advice and information.

 You should not try to address these issues without the support of the Union.